celikmus/apollo-node-play/README.md

-# apollo-node-ts-starter
+# apollo-node-play

-This is a starter for Apollo server with Node.js, Typescript, ESLint, Prettier, Codegen.
+This is my playground for Apollo server prototyping.

 ## Prerequisites
 - Node.js 10+